2 moderates, Biden and Buttigieg, diverge on strategy to win

 “I don’t know what Pete’s talking about.
 He’s a good guy, and I’m not gonna get into — he must be deciding things are getting a little tight,” he said with a smile.

+Buttigieg has hesitated until now to criticize his opponents by name, though he did repeatedly question Massachusetts Sen. Elizabeth Warren last fall on how she planned to finance a policy to provide health insurance to all Americans.

+And while his pivot to associating Biden and Sanders specifically with the “arguments from before” was noticeable, Buttigieg’s aides signaled that a shift to a more direct contrast between the candidates was long-planned.
+The final thrust, the aides said, is to turn questions of doubt about his experience on its head by making the better-known candidates seem risky.

-The refusal to engage with his opponents on the stump reflects a long-standing strategy from the Biden campaign to focus largely on drawing a general-election contrast with Trump on his temperament and character, which they believe highlights some of his main advantages with voters: that he’s seen by many as the strongest Trump challenger and that voters can connect with Biden on a personal, emotional level.
+For Biden’s part, the reluctance to engage with his opponents reflects a long-standing strategy to focus largely on drawing a general election contrast with Trump on his temperament and character.
+The campaign believes that approach highlights some of Biden’s main advantages with voters: that he’s seen by many as the strongest Trump challenger and that voters can connect with Biden on a personal, emotional level.

 Iowa Democratic strategist Matt Paul, who ran Hillary Clinton’s Iowa campaign in 2016, said he was “surprised” it’s taken the candidates this long to go after one another by name — and he warned that Buttigieg’s comments could backfire.